jesuscc1993/python-scripts/compress-folders/README.md

-# Manga Resizer
+# Folders Compressor

 ## Description

-Iterates folders and compresses them as CBR.
+Compresses each folder as a file for a single path.
 Not recursive.

 ## Requirements